vangav/vos_backend/README.md

 # Hassle-Free

-Vangav Backend is license-free because we know that starting a startup or developing a new service is already mission-impossible.
+Vangav Backend is open source (free) because we know that starting a startup or developing a new service is already mission-impossible.
 You already got more than enough to worry about, Vangav Backend doesn't want to be one of those things you worry about.
 > "Keep going, never give up".

 Have fun!